jjkoh95/aiforsea-traffic/README.md

 # AI For SEA - Traffic Management

 ## Environment (main libraries used)
+I suppose Python 3.6 and tensorflow 1.3 should work fine with the code.
 - Python 3.7
 - Tensorflow 1.14.1 (tf-nightly)
 - Keras 2.2.4

 ## To evaluate test dataset
 - install any necessary packages (requirements.txt is not optimised as it inherits my base conda environment)
-- start notebook/5-model-evaluation and look for Evaluation/Submission tab
+- start notebooks/5-model-evaluation and look for Evaluation/Submission tab

 ## Feature engineering
 I tried to be minimalistic and realistic.
 While I was given the choice to pick up to 2 weeks of historical data, I found that with only 8 weeks of data, if I did a walk-forward split of my training data, I would end up with about 4 weeks of training data (with very little validation data).